ez8-co/yapi/README.md

 - In-process call x64 functions / APIs for Wow64 process

 - Local-like remote call of target process
-    - Remote call multi-param (greater than 1) WINAPI of target process
+    - Remote call multi-param (more than one) WINAPI of target process
     - Remote call WINAPI that return 64-bit result of target process

 # How to use